jpdevries/makeanico/README.md

 The favicon.png, which is not included in the weight, weighs 266 bytes in Finder.
 So even if you count that it is still under 10kB!
 The service worker, which is loaded `if 'serviceWorker' in navigator` weights 324 bytes GZIPed.
 I don't think the weight of lazily loaded service workers counts though&hellip;

 Once a user begins interacting with the art&ndash;board or choosing a fill color enhancements are loaded as needed.
-These include the:
+These include&nbsp;the:
  - live preview
  - export
  - keyboard shortcut
  - swatches
  - accessibility preferences

 Some Enhancements are fetched for "dirty" art&ndash;boards.
 If there is art on the canvas, editing enhancements are loaded.
 Since they app has previously been visited, these assets are likely loaded from cache by the browser cache or the service worker.
-Any dirty artboard is not the initial page load so it is ok for these pages to creep above 10kB.
+Any dirty artboard is not the initial page load so it is ok for these pages to creep above&nbsp;10kB.

 The more pixels you draw, the longer your URL gets, and the larger the size of the `index.html` gets too!
 That's ok though because only the "blank canvas" homepage counts as the initial load.
 Pretty much everything except the HTML source is going to be served by the browser cache if possible.
 Even the HTML source itself of return visits is cached offline by the service worker.
 This means that not only can page visits weight 0.0kB but also that JavaScipt users performing asynchronous actions that don't need to communicate with the server (import, export, post) can enjoy an offline editing&nbsp;experience.